arcee-ai/DAM/README.md

 - `--lambda_coef`: Lambda coefficient for regularization.
 - `--lambda_coef_l1`: L1 regularization coefficient.
 - `--lambda_coef_l2`: L2 regularization coefficient.
+- `--use_wandb`: Upload training logs to Weights and Biases
 - `--generate_logits_on_fly`: Generate logits on-the-fly during training.
 - `--use_all_logits`: Use all logits during training.
 - `--untrained_merged_model_name`: Name of the untrained merged model.